0C3L0T/vnfnet-thesis/project description.md

 - replace with optimized rust code
 - maybe even port the entire project
 - possibly create a library with [[PyO3]]

+---

+- Roughly speaking, the environment should be able to report its state to the implementation and apply the returned embedding policy on-the-fly.

+---